ronghaopger/EasyPull/README.md

  func easy_addUpPullAutomatic(action: (() ->Void), customUpView: EasyViewAutomatic? = nil)
 ```

-Your custom views must implement the `EasyViewManual` protocol when you prefer the Manual mode
+**NOTE:** Your custom views must implement the `EasyViewManual` protocol when you prefer the Manual mode

 Or implement the `EasyViewAutomatic` protocol when you prefer the Automatic mode.